Terry Lloyd: Career

-In 1988, Lloyd broke the news that Saddam Hussein had used chemical weapons in Halabja, killing 5,000 Kurds.
+In 1988, Lloyd broke the news that Saddam Hussein had used chemical weapons in an attack in Halabja, killing 5,000 Kurds.
 In 1999, he became the first foreign journalist to enter Kosovo.

 Death

 Lloyd died on 22 March 2003 while covering the 2003 invasion of Iraq for ITN.
 Working as an independent reporter not "embedded" with coalition forces, Lloyd and his team of two cameramen and an interpreter were caught in crossfire during fighting near the Shatt Al Basra Bridge in Basra, Iraq, between U.S. and Iraqi forces.
 His body and that of his Lebanese interpreter, Hussein Osman, were recovered and it was later discovered they had both been shot by U.S. forces on the road to Basra.
 French cameraman Frédéric Nérac is still officially classed as missing, presumed dead.
 Belgian cameraman Daniel Demoustier survived.
 Lloyd's funeral was reported on ITN news bulletins by Mark Austin on ITV and Samira Ahmed on Channel 4.
-At a 29 July 2003 'Embedded Journalist' symposium at the William and Mary College, Washington DC, journalist John Donovan said he had seen Lloyd in the town of Safwan two hours before he was killed.
+At a 29 July 2003 'Embedded Journalist' symposium in Washington, D.C., journalist John Donvan said he had seen Lloyd in the town of Safwan two hours before he was killed.
+Donvan also added that his ABC news team ripped "the duct tape off the car … the tape that spelled out in eight-inch letters—TV", suggesting that both sides of the conflict were targeting independent reporting.